 Inspired by the refreshing summery flavors of the chilled soup gazpacho, this recipe takes advantage of prime seasonal flavors by tossing together sweet tomatoes, bright butter beans, crisp cucumbers, spicy greens and cooling mint.
 In fact, gazpacho found its way into American cookbooks in 1860, but it wasn’t the cold soup we know.
 It began as a salad much like this one!

 |Nutrition Facts||/ Per Serving|

 • Place a saucepan over high heat.
 Add butter beans, about 3 cups water and 1/4 teaspoon kosher salt.

 • Break celery into 2 or 3 pieces.
 Add to pan.

-• Halve onion.
+• Halve and peel onion.
 Add 1 half to pan (save remaining half for another use).

 MISE EN PLACE

 • Chop tomato, reserving juices.

 • Thinly slice green onion.